SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - not being brutally honest and telling speakers their speeches were shit in the early days.
 - spending extra time and effort in the early days compared to later days with aftercare
 - being generous with prep time so that they build their confidence and lessen their anxiety.
 We don't need to make them tournament-ready until later.
-- before every debate have a short speech where you say verdict doesn't matter, growth is important, and what matters is that they enjoy it.
-Because even if this is common knowledge, I believe this needs to be drilled into the heads of freshers so that the
+- **before every debate have a short speech where you say verdict doesn't matter, growth is important, and what matters is that they enjoy it.** Because even if this is common knowledge, I believe this needs to be drilled into the heads of freshers so that they are in the right headspace.
+I did this throughout round 3, and post round 3 it probably isn't that required cause they're used to it.

 If you're reading this, you would have already faced the grueling learning curve of being humbled over and over.
 I believe that if the extremely challenging parts of the learning curve are exposed to people too early, they wouldn't have the love-fueled commitment to persevere through the hardship.
 - Sure, the counter to this is that exposing people to the hardest side will quickly filter out the toughest people who are likely to be loyal.